2025–26 UEFA Champions League

-The 2025–26 UEFA Champions League is the 71st season of Europe's premier club football tournament organised by UEFA, and the 34th season since it was rebranded from the European Cup to the UEFA Champions League.
-Paris Saint-Germain are the defending champions, having secured their maiden title the previous season.
+The 2025–26 UEFA Champions League was the 71st season of Europe's premier club football tournament organised by UEFA, and the 34th season since it was rebranded from the European Cup to the UEFA Champions League.

-The final will be played on 30 May 2026 at Puskás Aréna in Budapest, Hungary.
-It will be the first time Puskás Aréna will host a Champions League final.
-The stadium previously hosted the 2020 UEFA Super Cup, several matches of UEFA Euro 2020, and the 2023 UEFA Europa League final.
-The winners of the 2025–26 UEFA Champions League will automatically qualify for the 2026–27 UEFA Champions League league phase, the 2026 FIFA Intercontinental Cup final, the 2029 FIFA Club World Cup group stage, and earn the right to play against the winners of the 2025–26 UEFA Europa League in the 2026 UEFA Super Cup.
+The final was played on 30 May 2026 at Puskás Aréna in Budapest, Hungary.
+Defending champion Paris Saint-Germain successfully defended the title, defeating Arsenal 4–3 on penalties after a 1–1 draw, to become the second club to win back-to-back titles in the UEFA Champions League era, matching Real Madrid's feat in the 2016–17 edition.

+As winners of the Champions League, Paris Saint-Germain automatically qualified for the 2026–27 UEFA Champions League league phase, the 2026 FIFA Intercontinental Cup final, the 2029 FIFA Club World Cup group stage, and earned the right to play against Aston Villa, the winners of the 2025–26 UEFA Europa League in the 2026 UEFA Super Cup.

-This is the first Champions League season to feature six clubs from one nation, with England earning an extra spot through UEFA coefficient ranking and Tottenham Hotspur having won the previous season's Europa League.
+This was the first Champions League season to feature six clubs from one nation, with England earning an extra spot through UEFA coefficient ranking and Tottenham Hotspur having won the previous season's UEFA Europa League.

 Association team allocation

-A total of 82 teams from 53 of the 55 UEFA member associations are set to participate in the 2025–26 UEFA Champions League (the exceptions being Liechtenstein which does not organise a domestic league and Russia which is currently suspended).
-The association ranking based on the UEFA association coefficients is used to determine the number of participating teams for each association:
+A total of 82 teams from 53 of the 55 UEFA member associations participated in the 2025–26 UEFA Champions League (the exceptions being Liechtenstein which did not organise a domestic league and Russia which was suspended).
+The association ranking based on the UEFA association coefficients was used to determine the number of participating teams for each association: